How to Get a Free Phone by Switching Carriers

 4

-The entire process typically takes 20-40 minutes.
-You walk out with your new phone (or device on order) and the promotional credits applied to your account.
+The whole visit takes 20-40 minutes.
+You walk out with your new phone and the deal applied.

 Common Mistakes to Avoid